Entry-Level Motocross Boots

 The Maverik offers pre-shaped molded plastic on the shin area and flex zones at the front of the boot as well as the achilles area.
 There's a good amount of padding around the ankle area and the articulated rear ankle offers flexibility without sacrificing support.
 There's a synthetic heat guard and the stitching is recessed around the molded plastic impact points.
 The Maverik uses a three-buckle closure with memory straps and adjustable quick-lock buckles.
 The bonded welt sole has a steel shank for support, but we honestly have no idea what Fly means by a 'fish tail' midsole.
 Most inexpensive entry-level MX boots only come in black or white, but the Maverik boots come in four colors (white, black, red, and hi-visibility).
-The (pre-2019) Maverik boots have an average 4.5 rating based on roughly 160 reviews at the various motorsports retailers, and although they're available on Amazon, there are currently no ratings.
 All in all, the Fly Maverik is good, solid, entry-level motocross boot with a proven track record, all at a very affordable price.

 The 2019 Maverik is available on Amazon or you can try the Fly Racing website.
 You can check to see if Amazon still has any of the 2018 Maverik boots leftover, but there might not be a wide selection of sizes.
 The boots are easy to tell apart because the 2019 Maverik has a different logo, a solid black heat shield, three buckles, and a bonded sole without a toe cap.
 The image below shows the 2019 Fly Maverik on the left and the 2018 Fly Maverik on the right: